<a href='http://home.org'> <a href='http://get-validated.com'> <a href='http://validated_roster.edu'>

 Q: What constitutes a Fail result?

-A: Traffic to example.net is either blocked or redirected to a different domain.
-The purpose of no-www is to advocate the use of domains with optional or no www subdomain.
+A: Traffic to example.net is forwarded to www.example.net.
+The purpose of no-www is to advocate the use of domains without the www subdomain.

 Q: What is Class A?